 Common vaccine side-effects

-Contact your doctor if your symptoms:
+Contact your doctor if you have:

-Tips to help with symptoms
+Tips to help with vaccine side-effects

 It is very unlikely that this will happen.
 If it does, call 911 or go to the nearest emergency room.